-4. How to Build a Fire
+How to Build a Fire

-First set the fireplace damper in the fully open position.
-Begin laying the fire by placing several pieces of waddedup paper directly on the log grate.
-Place kindling (small splits of dry pine or other dry softwood) on top of the paper, enough to loosely cover the paper.
-Next arrange several small, dry hardwood or softwood logs or log splitson top of the kindling layer.

-Finally, arrange two or three larger hardwood logs (oak, hickory, etc.) or log splits on top of the stack.
+- 1. Set the fireplace damper in the fully open position. - 2.
+Begin laying the fire by placing several pieces of wadded up paper directly on the log grate. - 3.
+Place kindling (small splits of dry pine or other dry softwood) on top of the paper, enough to loosely cover the paper. - 4.
+Arrange several small, dry hardwood or softwood logs or log splits on top of the kindling layer. - 5.
+Arrange two or three larger hardwood logs (oak, hickory, etc.) or log splits on top of the stack. - 6.
 Ignite the paper at the bottom of the stack.
 The burning paper will ignite the kindling which will, in turn, set the remaining fuel on fire.

-Be sure to stack all firewood in such a way that it will settle into the log grate as the paper and kindling layers are burned away.
+NOTE: Be sure to stack all firewood in such a way that it will settle into the log grate as the paper and kindling layers are burned away.
 Additional logs can be set onto the fire as each fueling burns down.

-Ideally, fuel logs should be of a hardwood species that have been air dried for one year or longer.
+NOTE: Ideally, fuel logs should be of a hardwood species that have been air dried for one year or longer.
 Use of cured or uncured pine logs and uncured hardwood logs for fuel should be avoided.
 Pine logs and uncured hardwood logs will tend to smolder and burn at relatively low temperatures producing high levels of soot and creosote.